MihailBeloshapkin/cv/README.md

 # cv
-See results of the transformation in folder /results
+See results of the transformations in folder /results